RedDotRocket/agentup-sys-tools/README.md

 4. Ensure all tests pass
 5. Submit a pull request

-## License

-This plugin is part of the AgentUp ecosystem and follows the same licensing, the Apache License 2.0.
-See the LICENSE file for details.

 ## Support

 For issues, questions, or contributions:
 - Create an issue in the repository
-- Check the CLAUDE.md file for development guidelines
 - Refer to AgentUp documentation for plugin development